Andrew-M-C/go.jsonvalue/docs/en/04_get.md

 ### Parameters

-Get function is the core of reading information of jsonvalue.
+The Get function is the core of reading information from jsonvalue.
 Here is the prototype:

 ```go
 func (v *V) Get(param1 any, params ...any) (*V, error)